thenativeweb/get-next-version/README.md

 ## Commit messages

+A `chore` is used for maintenance and causes no changes.

 A `fix` is used for bug fixes and changes the patch level: 1.2.3 -> 1.2.4

 A `feat` is used for introducing features and changes the minor level: 1.2.3 -> 1.3.0